 Sleep Apnea Treatment

 According to the National Sleep Foundation, an estimated 18 million adults suffer from sleep apnea.
 And many of them don’t know it.
-Obstructive sleep apnea occurs when the muscles in the back of your throat relax while you sleep, instead of keeping the airway open.
+Obstructive sleep apnea occurs when the muscles in the back of your throat relax and collapse into your airway while you sleep, instead of keeping the airway open.
 What are the signs of sleep apnea, and how can it be treated?

 What Are the Signs of Sleep Apnea?